Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \Subsubsection{MMR's binary randomized consensus algorithm}

 \Subsubsubsection{Variables} Algorithm~\ref{alg:MMR} uses variable $r$ (initialized by zero) for counting the number of asynchronous communication rounds.
 The variable $est$ holds the current estimate of the value to be decided.
-As mentioned in Section~\ref{sec:rabin}, the operation $\mathrm{randomBit}(r)$ retrieves the value of the common coin on round~$r$.
+As mentioned in Section~\ref{sec:rcc}, the operation $\mathrm{randomBit}(r)$ retrieves the value of the RCC on round~$r$.
 The set $vals \subseteq \{0,1\}$ holds the value received during the current round.
-Recall that processor $p_i \in \sP$ stores the binary values received in a round $r$ via a $\mathsf{bvBroadcast}()$ in the read-only set $binValues_i[r]$.
+Recall that node $p_i \in \sP$ stores the binary values received in a round $r$ via a $\mathsf{bvBroadcast}()$ in the read-only set $binValues_i[r]$.

 \Subsubsubsection{Detailed description}